 Taking everything into account, it is to be “expected” that their players will be targeted by “Rugby Schools.”

-According to teachers from Zayo, one boy was approached by Menlo Park and another by St Alban’s College.
-Taking my wisdom into account, I have no objection to these boys accepting these opportunities; however, history has taught me that several, if not all, of these boys do not make it “up there” and are along the way spit out by the “system," forcing them back into a system where he is no longer welcome.
+According to teachers from Zayo, one boy was approached by Menlo Park and another by St Alban's College.
+Taking my wisdom into account, I have no objection to these boys accepting these opportunities; however, history has taught me that several, if not all, of these boys do not make it “up there” and are along the way spit out by the “system," forcing them back into a system where they are no longer welcome.

 However, and this is where it becomes a lot more interesting.
 According to Zayo’s staff, three other stars were approached by Rietondale High School.
 Rietondale is competing in the Section 3 schools’ competition in Pretoria.
 Wow?